 My Favorite Bird Feeding Resources

 In the fifteen plus years I’ve been feeding birds and wildlife, I’ve tried a ton of things.
 Many of them did not work out for one reason or another.
 I didn’t want you to go through all that trial and error.
-That’s the reason behind this bird feeding resource page.
+That’s the reason behind this bird feeding resources page.

 Big title.
 Simple philosophy.